Rouhollah Bagheri

-Rouhollah Bagheri is an Iranian forward who played for Iranian football club Sepahan in the Persian Gulf Pro League.
+Rouhollah Bagheri (born 12 February 1991) is an Iranian footballer who played as a forward for Iranian football club Sepahan in the Persian Gulf Pro League.

-Club career
+Career

 Early years

-Bagheri started his career with Mes Kerman from youth levels.
+Bagheri started his career with Mes Kerman at the youth level.
 As of summer 2012, he joined Etka Gorgan.
 He was a part of Etka Gorgan during a promotion to 2014–15 Azadegan League.

 Esteghlal

 On 4 June 2018, he joined Esteghlal on a two-year contract.